Create an Email Server on Windows WAMP

-An email server on windows WAMP is locally installed and configured mail system that handles sending and receiving emails using SMTP, IMAP and POP3 protocols.
-Learn how to setup an email server on windows WAMP and integrate it with a webmail interface.
+An email server on Windows WAMP is a locally installed and configured mail system that handles sending and receiving emails using SMTP, IMAP, and POP3 protocols.
+Learn how to set up an email server on Windows WAMP and integrate it with a webmail interface.

-In this post we will install a mail server hMailServer to manage email delivery and add a webmail client RoundCube to access emails through a browser.
-The hMailServer will serve as windows SMTP server whereas RoundCube will serve as the webmail client for our windows email server.
-Before we begin we will need to download email server and webmail interface from following links:
+In this post, we will install a mail server hMailServer to manage email delivery and add a webmail client Roundcube to access emails through a browser.
+The hMailServer will serve as the Windows SMTP server, whereas Roundcube will serve as the webmail client for our Windows email server.
+Before we begin, we will need to download the email server and webmail interface from the following links:

-hMailServer is an open source free email server for Microsoft Windows with support for IMAP, POP3 and SMTP which handles the mail delivery on local machine.
-It comes with additional sound features an email server should have.
+hMailServer is an open source, free email server for Microsoft Windows with support for IMAP, POP3, and SMTP, which handles the mail delivery on a local machine.
+It comes with additional sound features that an email server should have.

-RoundCube is an open source webmail client written in PHP which uses AJAX on client side. which means it requires JavaScript to be enabled on client browser.
-It comes with many UI skins, multi language support and a lot more.
+Roundcube is an open source webmail client written in PHP that uses AJAX on the client side.
+Which means it requires JavaScript to be enabled on the client browser.
+It comes with many UI skins, multi-language support, and a lot more.

-First of all we need to enter two host entries in V-Hosts file of WAMP.
-First one for main domain and second one for webmail interface.
-The file can be found at the following location on windows.
-For more detail on how to setup these virtual hosts, give How to Create a Subdomain on WAMP a read.
+Firstly, we need to enter two host entries in the V-Hosts file of WAMP.
+First one for the main domain and the second one for the webmail interface.
+The file can be found at the following location on Windows.
+For more details on how to set up these virtual hosts, give How to Create a Subdomain on WAMP a read.

 C:\wamp\bin\apache\Apache2.2.11\conf\extra\